FC Eindhoven

-Football Club Eindhoven, commonly known as FC Eindhoven, is a professional football club based in Eindhoven, Netherlands, that competes in the Eerste Divisie, the second tier of Dutch football.
+Football Club Eindhoven, commonly known as FC Eindhoven, is a professional football club based in Eindhoven, NED, that competes in the Eerste Divisie, the second tier of Dutch football.
 They are one of two professional clubs which are based in the city of Eindhoven, the other one being PSV.

 FC Eindhoven play their home games at Jan Louwers Stadion, in the southern part of the city.
 The club's official colours are blue and white, hence their nickname "Blauw-Witten" (lit.
 'The Blue-Whites').